 - Receive proper notice when their tenant wishes to leave the unit for an extended period of time.

 - Evict the tenant for failing to abide by the lease or rental agreements terms.

 Landlord responsibilities under Oklahoma landlord-tenant law also consist of:

-- Providing the tenant with a rental unit that meets the basic local habitability codes and perform repairs promptly
+- Providing the tenant with a rental unit that meets the basic local habitability codes and perform specific repairs, maintenance and inspections

 - Following all terms of the lease agreement